justinjasper/justinjasper.github.io/_projects/1_project.md

     </div>
 </div>

+Finally, I applied these image masks to all of the CT scans in the collection, and was able to make a 3D reconstruction of the lungs:

 <div class="caption">
     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.